 Ataxia is a neurological syndrome characterised by clumsy and unco-ordinated movement of the limbs, trunk, and cranial muscles.
 It results from pathology in the cerebellum and its connections, or in the proprioceptive sensory pathways.
 The list of causes of ataxia is extensive.
-Typically, ataxia is classified on the basis of whether it is hereditary or acquired.
-Ataxia may also be classified by age of onset (childhood versus adulthood) or by whether it is associated with other clinical features (e.g., seizures, dystonia, vision loss).
+Typically, when considering a differential diagnosis, ataxia is classified on the basis of whether it is acute, subacute, or chronic.
+Ataxia may also be classified by age of onset (childhood vs. adult), whether it is hereditary or acquired, and whether it is associated with other clinical features (e.g., seizures, dystonia, vision loss).
 Degenerative ataxia is the term used to denote ataxia related to cerebellar atrophy of both genetic and unknown causation.
 Other terms that have been used for this type of ataxia in a broad sense include spinocerebellar degenerations and olivopontocerebellar atrophy, but these are becoming obsolete.
+National Ataxia Foundation

 There are no precise data regarding the prevalence of ataxia of all causes.
 Epidemiological studies that focus on hereditary types of ataxia have shown a prevalence of around 10 per 100,000 population, and idiopathic ataxia probably outnumbers hereditary cases.
 Because there are many causes of degenerative and inherited ataxias, each individual type of ataxia is relatively rare.
 In the case of genetic forms of ataxia, there are clusters of high incidence of specific types due to founder effects and ethnic and geographical variations in the prevalence of many mutations.

 Assistant Professor of Neurology

 BKC declares that she has no competing interests.